The pelvic floor muscles (PFM) are a group of muscles which sit at the base of the pelvis.

 Most people do not give their PFM a second thought unless their function becomes affected.
 Signs that the PFM may not be working well are:

-· Leakage of urine with a cough, sneeze, laugh, changes in direction or position or with high impact exercises involving bouncing or jumping movements.
-This is called stress urinary incontinence
+- Leakage of urine with a cough, sneeze, laugh, changes in direction or position or with high impact exercises involving bouncing or jumping movements.
+This is termed Stress Urinary Incontinence,

 There is thought to be an increased risk of PFM dysfunction with both pregnancy and vaginal delivery, with the risk increasing with each subsequent pregnancy and vaginal delivery.
-Women may also notice signs and symptoms with the hormonal changes of menopause, or following any gynaecological surgery, while men may first experience problems following prostate surgery.
+Women may notice signs and symptoms of PFM dysfunction in the postnatal period as well as with the hormonal changes of menopause, or following any gynaecological surgery.
+While men may first experience problems following prostate surgery.

 Other people who are at risk are those who:

-· Regularly perform high impact exercise which involves repetitive jumping or bouncing movements, or very strong abdominal exercises, all of which will cause a significant downward pressure onto the pelvic floor.
-If you are performing any types of exercise such as these it is important to know that your PFM are strong enough to withstand the extra strain being put on this region.
+- Regularly perform high impact exercise which involves repetitive jumping or bouncing movements, or very strong abdominal exercises, all of which may cause a significant downward pressure onto the pelvic floor.
+If you are performing any types of exercise such as these, it is important to know that your PFM are strong enough to withstand the extra strain being put on this region.
 If they are not you may be at risk of developing PFM problems.
 Even Pilates exercises which are too strong, performed incorrectly or are unsuitable may lead to problems.
 For this reason, it is important that on commencing Pilates, an initial assessment with a Pilates Physiotherapist, involving the use of the real time ultrasound, is performed to ensure appropriate muscle activation.
-For more information on this, see our fact sheet on Pilates-Will it help me?
+For more information on this, see our fact sheet on Pilates, Will It Help Me?

-If you are unsure whether you are activating your PFM correctly, or have difficulty relaxing the muscles after a contraction, or are experiencing any of the above signs or symptoms, then consulting a Physiotherapist with Postgraduate Qualifications in Continence and Women’s Health is recommended.
-This will ensure a thorough assessment of your problem and then an appropriate management programme can be commenced.
-This may also include advice on suitable exercises which do not place excessive force on the PFM
+If you are unsure whether you are activating your PFM correctly, or have difficulty relaxing the muscles after a contraction, or are experiencing any of the above signs or symptoms, then consulting a Physiotherapist with postgraduate qualifications in Women’s Health and Continence is recommended.
+This will ensure a thorough assessment of your problem and then an appropriate management program can be commenced.
+This may also include advice on suitable exercises which do not place excessive force on the PFM.